yasen-yankov/ios-docs/chart/getting-started.md

 If you are writing Swift, add the same line in your bridging header.

+If you are using Xamarin, add a reference to the TelerikUI.dll and use the using directive:

+    using TelerikUI;

 Type the following code in <code>viewDidLoad</code> method:

 ```Objective-C